Traditionally, roads and streets are considered as movement corridors only to get us from A to B.

 Many of our roads are constrained by existing infrastructure, we need to consider how these roads can meet growing demand.

-The One Network Framework (ONF) recognises that streets not only keep people and goods moving, but they’re also places for people to live, work and enjoy.
+We’ve created a new approach to classify our transport networks, and we’ve called it the One Network Framework (ONF).
+The ONF enables better design, planning and delivery of a modern transport system to meet the increasing needs of people, businesses, communities and our climate.
+With ONF we’ve introduced a classification system that considers both Movement and Place, recognising that streets not only keep people and goods moving, but they’re also places for people to live, work and enjoy.
 The ONF is designed to contribute to improving road safety and build more vibrant and liveable communities.
+Movement and Place has many uses at the strategic network planning and development level, as well as at the detailed project level.

-One Network Framework factsheet [PDF, 1.3 MB]
+One Network Framework factsheet [PDF, 753 KB]

 The One Network Framework provides a shift in focus to people, place and movement.

-ONF focus to people, place and movement
+ONF focus on people, place and movement

 The ONF classifies the transport network into street categories which bring together movement and place elements of a road or street.